 If the climax of the first JOHN WICK was slightly, well, anticlimactic, thanks to the underwhelming skill of Wick’s “final boss” foe, its sequel makes up for that in the very first scene.
 The antihero destroys a chop shop and every car in it — including his own — in order to retrieve the prized Mustang that set his return to action in motion.

 John runs into a roadblock after trying to return to the quiet, dog-living life he left behind.
 Ambitious Italian crime lord Santino D’Antonio (Riccardo Scamarcio) calls in a debt John owes, forcing the killer to hunt down D’Antonio’s sister, Gianna (Claudia Gerini).
 Wick accomplishes the unsavory task, putting him in the crosshairs of Gianna’s bodyguard, Cassian (Common).
 More immediately, Santino’s own men chase Wick through the catacombs beneath Gianna’s coronation party, with the intention of tying up his “loose end” — permanently.

 Cassian Confrontation (JOHN WICK: CHAPTER 2)

-Though (spoiler!) he avoids being killed by Santino’s henchmen, John meets his match in Cassian, who he fights and fights and fights and fights until the two of them quite literally crash into the reception area of Rome’s Continental Hotel, a hub for assassins to recover, refuel and stock up in between jobs where — crucially — no “business,” especially not killing, can be conducted.
+Though (spoiler!) he avoids being killed by Santino’s henchmen, John meets his match in Cassian, who he fights and fights and fights and fights until the two of them quite literally crash into the reception area of Rome’s Continental Hotel, a hub for assassins to recover, refuel and stock up in between jobs where — crucially — no “business,” especially killing, can be conducted.

 Subway Showdown (JOHN WICK: CHAPTER 2)